Reeezer/Spotify-bot/README.md

 python main.py
 ```

-It will create so many playlists based on the user's liked artists and tracks that are listed in the file `playlists.txt`.
+It will create many playlists based on the user's liked artists and tracks that are listed in the file `playlists.txt`.

-Those playlists may be categorized as that:
+Those playlists may be categorized:
 - Week's releases: the playlists will contain the tracks that have been released this week from the followed artists.
 - Years' releases: the playlists will contain the user liked tracks that have been released this year, this 3 last years and the 5 last years.
 - Epochs releases: the playlists will contain the user liked tracks that have been released every decades and every years starting from 2010.